wuxc/pywin32doc/md/PyIPersistSerializedPropStorage.md

 # PyIPersistSerializedPropStorage

 ## PyIPersistSerializedPropStorage Object

 Allows a property store to be marshalled into a single buffer\.

-Primarily used with property stores created using[propsys::PSCreateMemoryPropertyStore](propsys.md#propsyspscreatememorypropertystore)\.
+Primarily used with property stores created using [propsys::PSCreateMemoryPropertyStore](propsys.md#propsyspscreatememorypropertystore)\.

 #### Methods

   - [SetFlags](PyIPersistSerializedPropStorage.md#pyipersistserializedpropstoragesetflags)